top of page

 Hach COD test ranges

-Otherwise, all samples must be reacted at 150 degrees C for two hours.
+All samples for COD testing must be reacted at 150 degrees C for two hours.
 For this, you need one of Hach's digital reactors.
 I use the dual-block unit shown below.
 On one side I have the 13 mm wells required for the COD vials.
 On the other side I have both 13 mm and 20 mm wells, with the 20 mm size required for other TNT tests, such as the Total Kjeldahl Nitrogen (TKN) test (TNT880).
+If you need to buy a digital reactor, get a dual-block but choose carefully.
+Hach has a number of units/options available with a list of configurations shown below.

 Hach Dual Block Digital Reactor